getlago/lago-docs/docs/09_api-reference/03_subscriptions.md

 # Subscriptions

+TODO: Add a clear description of what are subscriptions.

-## Assign a subscription to a customer
+## Assign a plan to a customer

 ### Route